Skip to main content

 Opdivo and Yervoy can cause mild to serious side effects.
 They can cause the immune system to attack healthy cells, causing immune-related side effects like skin rashes or severe diarrhea.
 Side effects can occur during or after treatment, and may worsen over time.
 And when Opdivo and Yervoy are given in combination together, the risk of side effects may be higher

-Other common side effects of Opdivo and Yervoy include:
+Other common Opdivo side effects and Yervoy side effects include:

 • Feeling tired